The near-critical two-point function and the torus plateau for weakly self-avoiding walk in high dimensions: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by NSERC of Canada.
-I am grateful to Emmanuel Michta for many comments on the manuscript, to Tyler Helmuth for helpful discussions, and to Timothy Garoni for providing a preliminary version of \cite{ZGDG20}.
+I am grateful to Emmanuel Michta for many discussions and suggestions, to an anonymous referee for identifying an error in a previous version of Lemma~\ref{lem:diagram-m}, to Tyler Helmuth for helpful discussions, and to Timothy Garoni for providing a preliminary version of \cite{ZGDG20}.